RaviRagh/DAT-Phase2-Project/README.md

         </div>

 #### Created Model 4
-The summary of OLS statistics from Model 4 is displayed below.
+The summary of OLS regression statistics from Model 4 is displayed below.

 ![Model4](./Images_md/Model4_final.png)